Alexandra Gucci Zarini: AGCF

-In 2023, Alexandra Gucci founded AGCF (A.G.
-Creative Framework), a purpose-driven luxury fashion house which officially launched in April 2024.
+In 2023, Alexandra Gucci founded AGCF (AG Creative Framework), a purpose-driven luxury fashion house which officially launched in April 2024.
 With the launch of AGCF, Alexandra Gucci opened a flagship store on Rodeo Drive in Beverly Hills, a location that pays homage to the enduring influence of her grandfather Aldo Gucci, who was one of the early pioneers to open a store for a luxury fashion house on the street.
 His visionary initiative helped pave the way for Rodeo Drive to become the iconic landmark that it is today.

 Following numerous ethical breaches that Alexandra Gucci called the luxury industry out on, from the 2022 Balenciaga advertising scandal that sexualized children, Gucci's 2022 HAHAHA campaign featuring Harry Styles posing in a Teddy Bear T-shirt next to a toddler's mattress, to recent accusations of labor exploitation throughout the luxury supply chain, FORBES called Alexandra Gucci a "Change Agent" of the luxury industry for her visionary approach.
 Whereas her grandfather helped create the foundation for the luxury industry in the 20th century, Alexandra is envisioning a luxury business model for the 21st century, one that goes beyond creating beautiful, high-quality products available to the few for the benefit of large corporations and their shareholders, to a model founded on responsible, humanistic capitalist principles.

 Beyond being a change agent of the industry her grandfather once built, Alexandra Gucci wants to use AGCF as a platform for raising awareness about child abuse.
 AGCF was founded as a Benefit Corporation, and it donates 20% of its profits to support grassroots charitable organizations that are committed to advocating for children.
 She believes a fashion brand is a particularly good vehicle for telling this story, because it's also part of an industry that exploits children.